jaxxstorm/leebriggs.co.uk/_posts/2024-02-26-cheap-kubernetes-loadbalancers.md

 ## Going further

-This is all well and good for a simple HTTP application, but what if we need HTTPS?
+This is all well and good for a simple application, but what if we need HTTPS?
 How complex can this get?
 Kubernetes services will do okay for exposing basic TCP passthrough services, but what else can I do.

 Well, this let's try something a bit more interesting.